mujde-aze/NT-Postman/README.md

 - Update contact NT status
 - Allow Postman to see only contacts with the appropriate status
 - Generate a printable PDF of contacts
-- Update Faith Milestone to: "has Bible"
+- Update Faith Milestone to: "Has Bible"

 ## Requirements